 We all have a “Forest wild”—or should.
 This is a place in nature where you can go to retreat, reflect . . . and (hopefully) recharge your spirit.
 Unfortunately far too many people lose their wild places because they don’t prioritize time spent in nature.

-I found my walks in the park were a way to solve problems, disconnect from the stress and lose myself.
+I found my walks in the park were a way to solve problems, disconnect from stress, and lose myself.
 Somehow walking briskly in the forest seems to erase my mind’s chalkboard.
-I find that I can easily solve problems that perplexed me and work out any emotional issues that worry me.
+I realize that I can easily solve problems that perplexed me and work out any emotional issues that worry me.

 Listen to Book Tapes

 I also developed a habit of listening to book tapes while I took my morning walks in Black Hills Regional Park.
 My favorite Audible book was a recitation of Emily Dickinson’s poetry.
 The actress Julie Harris read the poems.
 (She portrayed Dickinson in The Belle of Amherst, which is a one-woman play by William Luce.)

 I still can remember exactly the places where I walked in the woods as I listened to favorite lines from Emily Dickinson.
 My first memory of sunrise at Black Hills Lake is forever linked to this beloved poem: